gofynd/fdk-client-python/documentation/application/CATALOG.md

 ### getCollectionItemsBySlug
-Lists items in a collection by slug.
+Get the items in a collection